If you attended Cardboard Cities in the past, you know it's loads of fun!

 Where: Alaska State Fairgrounds.
-Green Entrance (south side, off the Glenn Highway, near train station)
+Green Entrance (south side, off the Glenn Highway in Palmer, near train station)

-How: Become a “resident” of the city by paying "rent" for space and spending one night in a cardboard box.
+How: Become a “resident” of the city by paying at least $50 "rent" for space and spending one night in a cardboard box.

-Gather Pledges: Invite your family, friends, neighbors, and co-workers to participate by asking them to pledge all or part of your "rent."
+Gather Pledges: Invite your family, friends, neighbors, and co-workers to participate by asking them to pledge all, part of, or above and beyond your "rent."

 Children are welcome if accompanied by a parent or guardian.
 Children under 10 years of age must have a parent or guarding sleeping with them in a box.

 Youth groups require a ratio of one adult to five or fewer youths.